AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Ellipse.md

 In the sample below, there are two Ellipse annotations with some of the visual settings configured (by using an object in the first case and methods in the second):

 ```
-// create the first ellipse annotation and configure its visual settings
+// create the first Ellipse annotation and configure its visual settings
 ellipse1 = controller.ellipse({
     xAnchor: '2006-11-20',
     valueAnchor: 25.92,